Apollon (Formula One)

 Apollon was a Formula One racing car constructor from Switzerland.
 The team participated in one Formula One World Championship Grand Prix but failed to qualify.
-The team was formed by racing driver Loris Kessel.
+The team was formed by Loris Kessel, who also drove for the team.

 Formula One

 After Loris Kessel had left John Macdonald's RAM team, he approached Frank Williams for a drive at his team.
 Williams had no place left for Kessel, but could sell him an old car, the FW03.
-Kessel agreed and approached the Swiss Jolly Club of Switzerland, that was successful in touring cars and rallying.
-Kessel also hired ex-Ferrari designer Giacomo Caliri.
-In his FLY-studio the FW03 was heavily updated.
-The result was a car with a striking long nose and radiators placed directly in front of the front wheel suspension.
-Painted in fresh yellow and white colours the former FW03 was a nice looking car.
-The car was renamed the Apollon Fly, named after the sponsor of the project, a pharmacist.
-However, it took a long time before the Apollon actually appeared on the track.
-Jolly Club tried to race in Belgium, France, Austria and the Netherlands.
-However, in Belgium and France, Kessel had transport problems.
+Kessel agreed and approached Jolly Club, previously successful in touring cars and rallying.
+Kessel also hired ex-Ferrari designer Giacomo Caliri, updating the FW03 to become a car with a striking long nose and radiators placed directly in front of the front wheel suspension.
+The car was renamed the Apollon Fly, named after the sponsor of the project.

+Due to transport issues, the Apollon team would not arrive to an Formula One paddock until the Italian Grand Prix late in the season.

 At Monza the Apollon finally appeared.
-Because not enough pit boxes were available, the Swiss had to settle for a place in the open air, a clumsy scene.
-In the untested car Kessel was way too slow and when he went off track in the final qualifying session, the adventure was finally over.
+The outdated car was slow and was over 8 seconds off the pole time of James Hunt.
+The car would never race again and the Apollon team was disbanded soon after.